 Make sure to only use a silicone or lithium based lubricant and to avoid water based products like WD-40, as it will prevent the grease from sticking.
 This will help keep your motor operating quietly and prevent it from wearing out.

 NOTE: DO NOT lubricate the tracks as this will attract unwanted dirt and dust, which will clog up the tracks.

 Replace weather seals

-If you notice daylight coming through from under the door or started to notice pests, rodents or moisture creeping in, it’s time to replace the weather seals.
+If you notice daylight coming through from under the door or started to notice pests or rodents, it’s time to replace the weather seals.
 Important to note: The bottom seal is not a waterproof seal, it is designed to stop debris like leaves.

 Inspecting your garage door system can be quite a technical task and may require you to rummage through your storage to find it’s ancient manual that you probably haven’t seen in years.

 If you’re thinking of renovating or giving your home’s exterior a facelift, check out our Ultimate Garage Door Buying Guide.